lanl/LaGriT/docs/pages/docs/meshobject.md

 # Mesh Object Definition

 The data structure which contains the information necessary to define a mesh is called a Mesh Object.
+A Mesh Object consists of attributes that define the mesh identified by a mesh object name.
+Attributes are updated by LaGriT routines and can be modified by the user.
+Use the command **cmo/status** to see the attributes for all mesh objects, or use **cmo/status**/*cmo_name* for the attributes of the mesh object identified by that name.

+The default Mesh Object can be expanded by adding user defined attributes with **[cmo/addatt](commands/cmo/cmo_addatt.md)**.
+User attributes can be removed with **[cmo/delatt](commands/cmo/cmo_delatt.md)**.
+Default mesh object attributes can not be removed.
+Some of the LaGriT routines add attributes to the mesh object.
+The user should never try to add an attribute whose name is already listed as a mesh object as these are reserved as mesh object attribute names (See below).

+The value of many of the scalar attributes can be changed by the **[cmo/setatt/](commands/cmo/cmo_setatt.md)** command.
+For instance, cmo/setatt/cmo_name/epsilonl/1.d-9 will set the attribute epsilonl to 1.d-9 for the mesh object named cmo_name.

-A Mesh Object consists of attributes.
+## Mesh Object Attributes

-There is a default template for a Mesh Object composed of the following
+These are default attributes for a Mesh Object:
-attributes:

-* **name** (`character*32` -- mesh object name)
+* **name** (`character*32` -- mesh object name, this is the unique identifier for any particular mesh object)

 * **scalar** (`integer` -- defined to have value 1)